parimalsatyal/neustadt.fr-metalsmith/src/essays/breaking-the-web.md

 It might not seem like much now, but what that noise represented was the stuff of science fiction not too long ago.
 Near-instantaneous communication at a planetary scale.
 It was a big deal - for the planet, but also for me.

 I wasn't a particularly good student at school.
-Despite well-meaning and often rather wonderful teachers, I didn't thrive much in a school system that valued test performance and fact-retention over genuine curiosity.
-Had it not been for the internet, I might have convinced myself that I was a poor learner; instead, I realized that learning is one of my great passions in life.
+Despite well-meaning and often  wonderful teachers, I didn't thrive much in a school system that valued test performance and fact-retention over genuine curiosity.
+Had it not been for the web, I might have convinced myself that I was a poor learner; instead, I realized that learning is one of my great passions in life.

 I can't overestimate how much the the web shaped me.
-I was 11 when I set up my first website and felt even back that the entire planet could be my backyard.
+I was 11 when I set up my first website.
+Even back I felt that the entire planet could be my backyard.
 Growing up in Nepal, this *was* magical.
-Almost everything I love today — design, metal music, computation, foreign languages, cosmology, philosophy, foreign languages — has roots in the many pages that found their way to my web browser.
-All I needed curiosity, a phone line and that strange little electrical song.
+Almost everything I love today — design, metal music, computation, foreign languages, cosmology, philosophy — I discovered through the many pages that found their way to my web browser.
+All I needed were curiosity, a phone line and that strange little electrical song.

 The web enabled that.
 One of humanity's greatest inventions.
 And now, we the architects of the modern web — web designers, UX designers, developers, creative directors, social media managers, data scientists, product managers, start-up people, strategists — are breaking it.

 We're very good at talking about *immersive experiences*, *personalized content*, *growth hacking*, *responsive strategy*, *user centered design*, *social media activation*, *retargeting*, *CMS* and *user experience*.
-But behind all this jargon lies the uncomfortable possibility that we're (unwitting?) accomplicies in the destruction of a platform that was meant to empower and bring people together.
+But behind all this jargon lies the uncomfortable possibility that we're accomplicies in the destruction of a platform that was meant to empower and bring people together.
 The possibility that we are instead building a machine that surveilles, subverts, manipulates and exploits people.

 It comes down a simple but very dangerous shift: the major websites of today's web are not built for the visitor, but as means of *using* her.
 Our visitor has become a data point, a customer profile, a potential lead -- a proverbial fly in the spider's web.
 In the guise of *user centered design*, we're building an increasingly user-hostile web.

 If you work in the design/communication industry, consider this essay introspective soul-searching by one of your own.
 If you're a regular web user, consider this an appeal to demand a better web, one that respects you instead of abusing you.

-This is quite a long essay, so feel free to skip to individual parts.
-Each section should be self-contained:
+The entire essay is rather long so feel free to skip to individual parts.
+The whole thing reads better as one piece, but I've tried to make each section self-contained:

 - The Web was Born Open: a very brief history of the web
 - The Modern Web (of Deception): the disturbing state of the web today